SAFRAN-LAB/HODLR/README.md

 		get_Matrix.cpp

-6. The dimension of can be changed by changing DIM in the makefile.
+6. The dimension of the problem can be changed by changing DIM in the makefile.

 7. Read through the comments in all the files.
 Most of the function/class/method/variable names are self-explanatory.
 Read the file HODLR_Test.cpp to understand how to assemble, factor, solver a new HODLR system.